2lian/Motion-Stack/Documentation/use.md

 bash launch_only_rviz.bash  # (separate terminal)
 ```

-You should see a robot doing some movement!
+You should see a robot!

 ## Topics and example